Positive Intelligent Technologies

 I’m excited that there is increasing interest in this work.
 I recently gave a TEDx talk in Estonia and a keynote talk in Oxford at the first conference on Impacts and Risks of Artificial General Intelligence.
-I’ve been doing interviews with the media and James Barrat’s excellent upcoming book is partly based on this work.
-This website has many of my talks and papers about these topics.
+I’ve recently done interviews with the Boston Globe and USA Today.
+James Barrat’s excellent upcoming book is partly based on this work.
+This website links to talks and papers about these topics.
 For a quick introduction, watch the 18 minute TEDx video from May 2012:

-For more detail, watch the more detailed videos on the site, such as this December 2012 talk at Oxford University:
+For more detail, watch this December 2012 talk at Oxford University:

 this July 2011 talk at Monash University: